malgorithms/tablify/README.md

 ### Showing headers

-If your structure has a heading, pass the optional "has_header" param:
+If your structure has a header row, pass the optional "has_header" param:

 ```coffee-script
 data = [